 Editorial Guidelines

-These guidelines explain what gets listed on Access Events, how city liaisons operate, and how sponsored placements work.
+These guidelines explain what gets listed on Access Events, how our editorial team operates, and how sponsored placements work.
 They apply to all content on the site.

 What we list